jinyu0310/simGAN_NYU_Hand/README.md

 ##Summary
 -The result clearly shows that the refined images look closer to the real hand images as the value of lambda gets smaller.
 -The background of the refined images are darker.
-This is because some of the real image backgrounds were not properly removed while obtaining the arm hand segments.
+This is because some of the real image backgrounds were not properly removed when the hands were segmented from the real data.
 When the refiner tries to make refined synthetic images, it also changes the colour of the background to make it look like the ones in the real dataset.

 ## Author